desmos-labs/desmos/docs/architecture/adr-007-address-generation-of-chain-link-proof.md

 2. `Base58Address` generates address in the solana way which is from 32 bytes public key directly
 3. `HexAddress` uses the ethereum generation function keccak64(64 bytes public key)[12:]

-Due to the fact all the `AddressData` instances highly couples to the address generation function, it is impossible to link the supported address format with the different address generation algorithms.
+Due to the fact all the `AddressData` instances highly coupled to the address generation function, it is impossible to link the supported address format with the different address generation algorithms.

 ## Decision